yili288/ECE568/lab3/README.md

 A fake HTML form is made with username and password fields for users to input their info.
 When they fill out the form and click submit, a JS script will execute and populate a URL with the submitted form info.

 ### Part 2 Explanation:
-A script is inputted into the three-digit access code field, such that when a user clicks "Buy", they are redirected to a URL populated with their submitted credit card info.
+A script is inputted into the three-digit access code field, such that when a user clicks "Buy", they are redirected to a URL containing their credit card info, which is obtainable with fetching the element's ID.

 ### Part 3 Explanation:
 Since the contents of the email will be render on the screen after submitting, exploit this by putting a html image tag with the src as the attack url to the message of the email.